godotengine/godot-docs/classes/class_audioeffectcompressor.rst

 | *Getter* | get_ratio()      |
 +----------+------------------+

 Amount of compression applied to the audio once it passes the threshold level.
-The higher the ratio the more the loud parts of the audio will be compressed.
+The higher the ratio, the more the loud parts of the audio will be compressed.
 Value can range from 1 to 48.
 Default value: ``4``.

 .. _class_AudioEffectCompressor_property_release_ms: